Octopus Energy

 What is Octopus Energy

 Founded in 2015, Octopus Energy is a global power company.
-Based in London, it has operations in nine countries, including across Europe, in American, Australia and now Aotearoa.
+Based in London, it has operations in nine countries, including across Europe, America, Australia and parts of Aotearoa.

 In addition to being an electricity retailer, Octopus Energy has a range of other divisions that focus on high-tech energy solutions.